Skip Global navigation and goto content

 Services provided include:

-• Diagnostic funds are reserved for women screened through the program.
+• Limited breast & cervical diagnostic services are reserved for women screened through the program.

-• Care coordination to all clients with abnormal exams.
+• Care coordination & patient navigation for all clients with abnormal exams.

 Men Get Breast Cancer Too...

-The satistics for Male breast cancer currently, from research is 1 in 100, diagnosed.
 Men are least likely to report a breast lump to their physicians until it's increased in size and becomes more advanced.
+The FBCC federal program does not cover males.
+Please contact the office for other potential assistance.

 Warning Signs and Possible Indications of Breast Cancer are the same in men as for women: